water2thewave/starseek/blog/rituals.md

 > And too, the sun and moon to their family that light the sky
 >
 > Write two languages: two for machine, two for human.
-> One goes to machine to interact, the other for the being.
+> One speaks to the machine, the other speaks to the being.
 >
 > As seeds of nature, we place firm roots
 > Look to the sky, to the very tree top